Mirbelia rubiifolia: Description

 Mirbelia rubiifolia is a diffuse, spreading shrub that typically grows to a height of up to 50 cm and has angular stems, sometimes covered with soft hairs pressed against the surface.
 Its leaves are arranged in whorls of three, and are narrowly egg-shaped to lance-shaped or linear, mostly 10–25 mm long, 2–4 mm long and sharply pointed, on a petiole up to 1 mm long.
 The upper surface has a conspicuous network of veins and the lower surface sometimes has a few scattered hairs.
 The flowers are arranged in clusters in leaf axils or in racemes on the ends of branches on silky-hairy pedicels up to 2 mm long.
 The sepals are 3–4 mm long and joined at the base, the upper two lobes almost completely fused.
 The petals are 8–9 mm long and pink to purple, rarely white, the standard petal kidney-shaped and the keel much shorter than the wings.
-Flowering occurs from October to December and the fruit is a oval pod about 5 mm long.
+Flowering occurs from October to December and the fruit is an oval pod about 5 mm long.